What Is PLM? Product Lifecycle Management Career Guide

 Learn about PLM systems, tools, and careers in this quick guide.

-[Featured Image] A product lifecycle team meets to discuss the development of a product as it goes through the product lifecycle stages.
+[Featured Image] A woman leads a meeting with a product lifecycle team meet to discuss the development of a product as it goes through the product lifecycle stages.

-PLM stands for product lifecycle management.
-It is the management of a product as it moves through the four stages of its lifecycle.
 In practice, product lifecycle management aims to support products in unique ways that correspond to their current lifecycle phase.
-Departments involved in PLM include design, development, manufacturing, pricing, and marketing.
+Job functions involved in PLM include design, development, manufacturing, pricing, and marketing.

 Fundamentals of PLM

-• Management of documents pertaining to the product
+• Secure management of documents and product information

 1. Introduction stage.
 Product launches are where the lifecycle begins.